yumoqing/viboraserver/README.md

 }
 ```
 ### run mode configuration
-if want viboraserver running in debug mode, just add a key-value pairs in config.json
+if want viboraserver running in debug mode, just add a key-value pairs in confi* json
 ```
         "debug":true,
 ```
-else just delete this key-value in config.json in conf folder
+else just delete this key-value in confi* json in conf folder

 ### database configuration
 viboraserver support database data operations, corrently, it ***ONLY*** support synchronous DBAPI2.